 Whenever possible, victims should try to collect evidence at the scene.
 This includes things like pictures and witness statements.
 Photograph your injuries, property damage and anything else at the scene that helps to show what happened.
 However, you should only do this if it is safe and you will not be putting yourself in danger.

-Make sure to ask witnesses for contact information so our Richmond personal injury lawyers can contact them later to confirm what they said and ask any other questions.
+Make sure to ask witnesses for contact information so our Richmond personal injury lawyer can contact them later to confirm what they said and ask any other questions.

 Call a Richmond Personal Injury Lawyer Today